joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 #### Data Types
 Although there are MANY different types of data types , you won't be using every single one in this course.
 There are five, however, that come up the most often.
 These are:
-`int`, `double`, `char`, `string`, and 'bool'.
+`int`, `double`, `char`, `string`, and `bool`.

-It's good to know the other types, such as 'float', although you won't be seeing them as much (or at least I haven't).
+It's good to know the other types, such as `float`, although you won't be seeing them as much (or at least I haven't).

-For future reference, a byte is a list of 8 bits, whereas a bit is a `0 (off)` or `1 (on)` value.

 Each data type has its own byte-size, that is, the amount of memory it takes up in RAM.
+A byte is a list of 8 bits, whereas a bit is a `0 (off)` or `1 (on)` value.

-Although the following reference goes over the file sizes, we'll be going over them too in the following sections.
+Although the following references goes over the file sizes, we'll be going over them too in the following sections.
+This topic also deals slightly on the range of each data type.
+If you'd like you can have the following links open on separate tabs (because they will be referred to later on).

-[Variables and types in C++] (http://www.cplusplus.com/doc/tutorial/variables/) [Range of Data Types in Visual Studio C++] (http://msdn.microsoft.com/en-us/library/s3f49ktz%28v=vs.110%29.aspx)
+[Variables and types in C++] (http://www.cplusplus.com/doc/tutorial/variables/)

+[Range of Data Types in Visual Studio C++] (http://msdn.microsoft.com/en-us/library/s3f49ktz%28v=vs.110%29.aspx)

 Note that the range and size of each data type depends on the compiler you're working